contexthub/contexthub.github.io/docs/ios/index.md

 ### Unsubscribing

-nsubscribing to a tag is very similar to subscribing, and turns off the sensor pipeline to notifications from elements with that tag.
+Unsubscribing to a tag is very similar to subscribing, and turns off the sensor pipeline to notifications from elements with that tag.
 Be sure to also stop observing posted notifications at the appropriate time in your app to prevent potential bugs and crashes.

 {% gist CHLibrarian/921338791c871c67d269 %}
 <br />